Types Of Blood Pressure Monitors – What’s The Best For You?

 It will give you systolic, diastolic, and pulse rate readings directly onto your chosen compatible device for you to check and store.
 The other advantage is that a record of your reading is kept on a secure and backed up database.
 This means you can access the information from any computer or device with internet access.

 This type of blood pressure monitor have been introduced to the market in recent years, and the signs are that this type of technology and blood pressure apparatus will continue to flourish.
 As it does, this will make your blood pressure history something easily accessible in either routine check-ups or emergency situations.

 The most popular Bluetooth compatible monitors are the Withings Wireless Blood Pressure Monitor (which is an upper arm monitor) and the iHealth Wireless Blood Pressure Wrist Monitor.

 Difference in Readings - Home Monitors vs Doctor's Office

-It is quite common to find that the readings you take at home on any type of monitor will be different from the reading at your doctor’s office.
+It is quite common to find that the readings you take at home on any type of apparatus will be different from the reading at your doctor’s office.

-Regardless of the type of monitor you are using, you should take it along with you to your next appointment or at least once a year to check accuracy with the monitor utilized by your doctor.
+Regardless of the type of blood pressure monitor you are using, you should take it along with you to your next appointment or at least once a year to check accuracy with the apparatus utilized by your doctor.

-This will allow the doctor to check your blood pressure with their standard monitor as well as your personal monitor on the same arm.
+This will allow the doctor to check your blood pressure with their standard monitor as well as your personal apparatus on the same arm.